janericcruz/Adaca_Tech_Exam/README.md

 ###Assumptions:
 -On this simple to-do web application I found, there is no login functionality exists on the test site.
--However, I tried to add a test if it has a login feature.
-(Not working) -Test assumes the page loads and is ready when the test starts -One utility function is shared to manipulate strings (e.g., add timestamp)
+-However, I tried to add a test if it has a login feature. (apologies but I cannot make it working) -Test assumes the page loads and is ready when the test starts -One utility function is shared to manipulate strings (e.g., add timestamp)